zmois/Volcanic-SO2-emission/README.md

 ## Running Jupyter Notebook
 1. From the Navigator's home click on the "Launch" button under Jupyter tab.
 This will open jupyter on a browser.
-2. Go in a working directory (choose the folder name or create a new one) and copy in there the jupyter notebook code examples (.ipynb files plus the input data file when needed).
+2. Go in a working directory (choose the folder name or create a new one) and copy in there the jupyter notebook code examples (.ipynb files plus the input data file when needed). <br>
  Or
 Launch Jupyter Notebook in the terminal with `jupyter notebook` command.